By Kathee Mierzejewski

 Why Grow Indoor Herbs

 If you have ever grown herbs outside in a garden, you know how easily they grow.
-Well, planting indoor herbs is not much different.
+Planting indoor herbs is not much different.
 Further, an indoor herb garden can be in your kitchen on the window sill right at your fingertips for when you are making that special recipe.

 So you might be asking yourself, “How do I grow indoor herbs?”
 You will find that planting indoor herbs isn’t much different than growing them outside except for the quantity you can grow.